Steam locomotive: Steam locomotives in popular culture

-A number of computer and video games feature steam locomotives.
+A number of computer and video games feature steam locomotives, such as Railroad Tycoon and Railway Empire.
 Railroad Tycoon, produced in 1990, was named "one of the best computer games of the year".

 There are two notable examples of steam locomotives used as charges on heraldic coats of arms.
 One is that of Darlington, which displays Locomotion No. 1.
 The other is the original coat of arms of Swindon, not currently in use, which displays a basic steam locomotive.

 Steam locomotives are a popular topic for coin collectors.
 The 1950 Silver 5 Peso coin of Mexico has a steam locomotive on its reverse as the prominent feature.

 The 20 euro Biedermeier Period coin, minted 11 June 2003, shows on the obverse an early model steam locomotive (the Ajax) on Austria's first railway line, the Kaiser Ferdinands-Nordbahn.
 The Ajax can still be seen today in the Technisches Museum Wien.

 As part of the 50 State Quarters program, the quarter representing the US state of Utah depicts the ceremony where the two halves of the First transcontinental railroad met at Promontory Summit in 1869.
 The coin recreates a popular image from the ceremony with steam locomotives from each company facing each other while the golden spike is being driven.

 The novel "Night on the Galactic Railroad" by Kenji Miyazawa is centered on the idea of a steam train traveling among the stars.
 Miyazawa's novel later inspired Leiji Matsumoto's successful "Galaxy Express 999" series.

 Another Japanese televisual franchise, Super Sentai, features monsters based on steam locomotives.

 Charge Man, a Robot Master from the fifth installment of the Mega Man series is based on a steam locomotive.